hobhob

 Per-project defaults

-Custom backends are global, but you can make a repo default to one.
+Backend profiles are global, but you can make a repo default to one.
 At the top of the Agent settings page, switch the Global / project scope toggle to the project, then set its default backend, model, and effort.
 For example, a company repo defaults to Claude Code - work while personal repos default to Claude Code - personal.

 Notes